Fishing industry in Ghana

 Fishing in Ghana is made up of both ocean caught fish, as well as freshwater fishing in lakes and rivers.
+The fishing industry has been expanding due to increased interest by the government and substantial cage farming in the Volta Basin.

 History

 The fishing industry's total catch increased considerably in the late 1960s, from 105,100 tons of marine fish caught in 1967 to 230,100 tons in 1971.
 In 1982 the yield was 234,100 tons, composed of 199,100 tons of marine varieties and 35,000 tons of freshwater fish from Lake Volta.
 The industry was hit by fuel shortages, inadequate storage facilities, and the general economic difficulties of the 1970s and the 1980s.
 In 1988 the fish catch was 302,900 tons.
 In 1991 the catch was 289,675 tons, down from more than 319,000 tons in 1990.

 Large-scale poaching by foreign vessels has severely depleted fish stocks in Ghana's 200 nmi maritime Exclusive Economic Zone, causing major government concern.
 The most affected stocks are sea bottom-feeding fish.
 Tuna stocks reportedly remain unaffected.
 A 1992 Ministry of Food and Agriculture report recommended that the government accelerate mobilization of surveillance and enforcement units and step up regulation of trawler fleets.

 In 1992 the government passed a fisheries law to curb overfishing and to help protect the marine environment.
 Fishermen were banned from catching specified shellfish, and all fishing vessel operators were required to obtain licenses.
 The law provided for a regulatory body—the Fisheries Monitoring, Control, Surveillance, and Enforcement Unit—as well as a fisheries advisory council.
 These organizations, however, both of which are underfunded and undermanned, are unlikely to stop illegal fishing activities anytime soon.

+Pollution in Ghana’s marine environment has become a serious problem, greatly harming the fishing industry.
+Fishermen often come back from the sea with little to no catch, sometimes finding their nets full of trash instead of fish.
+Plastic waste, sewage, and chemicals dumped into the sea are driving the fish away.